How to Upload Photos to Google Drive and Share a Link

 You open Drive Explorer Pro from inside Google Sheets after installing it.

-- Wait for the Drive Explorer Pro sidebar to open on the right side of your sheet.
+The sidebar opens on the right side of your sheet.

 Before uploading, complete this one-time setup.
-You only need to set these options once.
-After that, Drive Explorer Pro can reuse them each time you upload photos:
+Drive Explorer Pro can reuse these settings for future photo uploads:

 - The destination folder